 Table 2 lists the approximate surface water salinity values at various latitudes in the Atlantic and Pacific Oceans.
-Using the data, construct a salinity curve for each ocean on the graph provided below the table.
+Using the data, construct a salinity curve for each ocean on the graph (Figure 2) provided on the next page.
 Use a different colored pencil for each ocean.
-Answer the questions on the following page using the graph and your textbook for reference.
+Answer the questions on page 3.11 using the graph and your textbook for reference.